-At LM SKINCENTRE, our doctor takes a comprehensive approach in evaluating your condition and determining a suitable acne treatment regimen for your skin.
+At Our Skin Centre, our doctor takes a comprehensive approach in evaluating your condition and determining a suitable acne treatment regimen for your skin.
 We offer a wide range of topical and oral medications, chemical peels and microdermabrasion to help control and prevent acne, minimizing potential scarring.
 Large acne nodules and cysts may be treated by injecting steroids into the bump.
 In severe cases of acne that is unresponsive to other acne treatments, isotretinoin may be used.
 A range of treatments that reduce the disfiguring appearance of scars are also available.

-Acne scars may be treated by a combination of treatments, such as subcision and punch excision, fractional laser resurfacing, and the injection of dermal fillers to reduce the disfiguring appearance of scars.
+Acne scars may be treated by a combination of surgical treatments, such as subcision and punch excision, fractional laser resurfacing, and the injection of dermal fillers to reduce the disfiguring appearance of scars.

 What causes acne?